 - 1-888-935-8880 (Mon – Fri, 9am – 9pm EST & Sat – Sun, 9am – 6pm EST)

-Even if Hisense won’t fix your TV, they might still offer you a discount off a future model if you pester them hard enough!
+Even if Hisense won’t fix your TV, they might still offer you a discount on a future model if you pester them hard enough!
 This is always worth a try in my experience.